 - And here’s another Hertz claim that took 15 months.
 There was nothing this customer could have done to avoid it.
 Hertz just took its sweet time.

 Hertz isn’t the only car rental company to do late charges.
 But it does them the most often and it takes the longest, in our experience.
+I’ll tell you how to avoid late charges in my complete guide on rental cars.

 How long should it take to receive my bill for toll charges from a car rental company?